Adele Rose: Biography

 Rose was born in Salford, and raised in a Jewish family.
 Her parents were Clara (née Simons) and Sydney Rose, who was a manager at Great Universal Stores, the family's mail-order business.
-She initially worked as a secretary at Granada Television in the promotions department, which prepared links for the station's continuity announcers to read.
+Adele initially worked as a secretary at Granada Television in the promotions department, which prepared links for the station's continuity announcers to read.
 Jack Rosenthal, a former colleague in the department who had already collaborated with her, suggested she should write for Coronation Street.
-After noticing the programme lacked any female writers, Rose contacted Coronation Street's script editor Harry Kershaw suggesting she should join the programme's writing team.
-Accepted, she debuted on programme 40, screened in May 1961.
+After noticing the programme lacked any female writers, Rose contacted Coronation Street's script editor Harry Kershaw, suggesting she should join the programme's writing team.
+Accepted, she debuted on episode 40, screened in May 1961.
 Rosenthal encouraged Rose by co-writing some episodes with her.

 Rose became the Street's longest-serving contributor, as well as the show's first female writer.
 She wrote 457 scripts for the soap opera between 1961 and 1998.
 Only Peter Whalley (601 scripts over 35 years) has written more episodes.
 ITV's John Whiston credits her with writing some of the show's "most memorable episodes", describing her as "particularly adept at giving voice to some of Corrie's classic fearless female characters".
 According to her husband, Peter Chadwick, "She loved writing the battle-axes in Coronation Street."
 Executive producer Brian Park dropped her from the programme's contributors in 1998; Granada gave her a farewell boardroom dinner.